HBase application specifics for earlier AMI versions of Amazon EMR

 During the backup process, HBase continues to execute write commands.
 Although this ensures that your cluster remains available throughout the backup, there is the risk of inconsistency between the data being backed up and any write operations being executed in parallel.
 To understand the inconsistencies that might arise, you have to consider that HBase distributes write operations across the nodes in its cluster.
 If a write operation happens after a particular node is polled, that data is not included in the backup archive.
 You may even find that earlier writes to the HBase cluster (sent to a node that has already been polled) might not be in the backup archive, whereas later writes (sent to a node before it was polled) are included.

-portion of the backup process, synchronization across nodes.
-You can do this by
+initial portion of the backup process, synchronization across nodes.
+You can do this

-inconsistencies over time, as data that is missed on one backup pass is backed up on the
+any inconsistencies over time, as data that is missed on one backup pass is backed

-cluster.
-An easy way to do this is to use the cluster identifier as part of the path
+each cluster.
+An easy way to do this is to use the cluster identifier as part of the

 .
 This ensures that any future